Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 \subsubsection{Associating Heterogeneous Data}

 A significant challenge is the ambiguity in associating radar data with other modalities, as they are heterogeneous.
-For radar-camera fusion, a conventional approach involves projecting radar data onto the image plane and subsequently establishing their correspondence via a calibration matrix \cite{chadwick2019distant, meyer2019deep, nobis2019deep, bai2021robust}.
-For radar-LiDAR fusion, one common approach exploits geometric information to associate radar and LiDAR point clouds, which compares the position, velocity, and shape of the detected objects to determine if they correspond to the same physical object \cite{wang2022multi}.
-However, projection-based or geometric-based association results in poor alignment with object centers.
+For radar-camera fusion, existing approaches involve projecting radar data onto the image plane and subsequently establishing their correspondence via a calibration matrix \cite{chadwick2019distant, meyer2019deep, nobis2019deep, bai2021robust, emami2021long}.
+For radar-LiDAR fusion, existing methods exploit geometric information to associate radar and LiDAR point clouds by comparing the position, velocity, and shape of the detected objects to determine if they correspond to the same physical object \cite{wang2022multi}.
+However, projection-based or geometric-based associations result in ineffective alignment with object centers.
 As previously stated, radar data exhibits sparsity, inaccuracy, and noise, thereby causing inadequate associations in both object-level and data-level fusion scenarios.

 Therefore, associating radar data with other modalities is a critical but challenging question.
 In our opinion, the incorporation of BEV features, transformer architectures, and attention mechanisms are valuable research directions that can significantly improve fusion performance.
 BEV provides a top-down perspective view of the vehicle's surroundings, thereby enhancing spatial understanding.
-Using BEV transformations and transformer architectures, radar-camera or radar-LiDAR fusion methods (e.g., RCBEV \cite{zhou2023bridging}, CRAFT \cite{kim2023craft}, CRN \cite{kim2023crn}, RCFusion \cite{zheng2023rcfusion}, LXL \cite{xiong2023lxl}, Bi-LRFusion \cite{wang2023bi}, BEVGuide \cite{man2023bev}) have proven to deliver impressive performance.
+Using BEV transformations and transformer architectures, radar-camera fusion methods (e.g., RCBEV \cite{zhou2023bridging}, CRAFT \cite{kim2023craft}, CRN \cite{kim2023crn}, RCFusion \cite{zheng2023rcfusion}, LXL \cite{xiong2023lxl}) or radar-LiDAR fusion methods (e.g., Bi-LRFusion \cite{wang2023bi}, BEVGuide \cite{man2023bev}, ACF-Net \cite{tian2023acf}, ST-MVDNet++ \cite{li2023st}) have proven to deliver impressive performance.